4156-ASE/Event-Management-Service/README.md

 A a backend service for event management that facilitates the creation, management, and eventual automatic deletion of events.

+The frontend client part is: https://github.com/4156-ASE/Event-Management-Frontend.

+The backend service uses this event management service and supply APIs to front client is: https://github.com/4156-ASE/Event-Management-Backend
+\``
 ## Start Docker
 We use docker for our service, you can use docker-compose to start the service in dev module without installing the dependencies.